Wise Review [2023] – 7 Must Knows

 6. What do Wise Customers Say (including Negative Reviews)?

-For example, Trustpilot averages the reviews and finds Wise to be “excellent” with a 4.4/5 rating based on over 186,000 reviews.
+For example, Trustpilot averages the reviews and finds Wise to be “excellent” with a 4.3/5 rating based on over 240,000 reviews.

-What about the negative reviews?
+But, what about the negative reviews?

 It can be insightful to dig into what these reviews are saying – particularly those with one or two stars.